gjbex/Containers-for-HPC/examples/README.md

    Pascal compiler since that is hard to use when not installed using default locations.
 1. `disco_wine.def`: Singularity definition file that will install wine32
-   and wine in a Disco Dingo (19.04) Ubunto OS.
+   and wine64 in a Disco Dingo (19.04) Ubunto OS.
 1. `xenial_gnuplot.def`: Singularity definition file that will install the `gnuplot` application in a Xenial Xerus (16.04) Ubuntu OS.
 1. `xenial_grace.def`: Singularity definition file that will install the